Northern short-tailed shrew: Habitat

 Both disturbed and undisturbed habitats are used by the northern short-tailed shrew, including grasslands, old fields, fencerows, marshy areas, deciduous and coniferous forests, and household gardens, though the preferred habitats are those which are moist with leaf litter or thick plant cover.
 Burned-over forests are not quickly recolonized by B. brevicauda, and shrews quickly depart clear-cuts.

 Diet

 This shrew consumes up to three times its weight in food each day.
 It eats small quantities of subterranean fungi and seeds, though it is mostly carnivorous.
-It prefers insects, earthworms, voles, snails, and other shrews for the bulk of its diet, though salamanders and mice are also eaten.
+It prefers insects (such as beetles), earthworms, voles, snails, and other shrews for the bulk of its diet, though salamanders, frogs, snakes, birds, and mice are also eaten.
 This shrew consumes vertebrates more often than other shrews do.
 The shrew mostly forages within a few hours after sunset, though it is also active during cloudy days.
 High evaporative water loss requires the shrew to have access to a source of water, though it does obtain water from its food, as well.
 The shrew often hoards food, especially in the fall and winter, or during a time of prey abundance; one study found it caches 87% of the prey it catches, while 9% is eaten immediately and 4% is left where it was killed.